Posted Jun 30, 2025

 Goals should be:

-In some cases, Healthfirst may approve fewer sessions or a shorter timeframe than requested.
-If a partial approval is issued, the decision will be communicated to the provider.
+Based on medical necessity, Healthfirst may partially approve requested services.
+If a partial approval is issued, the decision will be communicated to the member and provider.
 Providers are responsible for tracking approved units and submitting follow-up requests as

 needed.